 For an aggregate of a limited type used to initialize an object as allowed above, the implementation shall not create a separate anonymous object for the aggregate.
-For a function_call of a by-reference type whose full view is limited used to initialize an object as allowed above, the implementation shall not create a separate return object (see 6.5) for the function_call.
+For a function_call of a type with a part that is of a task, protected, or limited record type that is used to initialize an object as allowed above, the implementation shall not create a separate return object (see 6.5) for the function_call.
 The aggregate or function_call shall be constructed directly in the new object.